cluhbs/cluhbs.github.io/index.md

 ## Community Feedback

-Penny Ng, 13: "I can't wait to join one of the clubs at UH.
-Now I know what and where I can find info about clubs."
+"I can't wait to join one of the clubs at UH.
+Now I know what and where I can find info about clubs." - Penny Ng, 13

-Jeff Swen, 17: "You made this?
+"You made this?
 Whoah, that's nice.
 What's your grade in this class?
-It should be an A"
+It should be an A" - Jeff Swen, 17

-Jaquelin Omota, 20: "I like the design and the logo, looks a lot like UH.
-Simple and convenient."
+"I like the design and the logo, looks a lot like UH.
+Simple and convenient." - Jaquelin Omota, 20

-Abcde Kane, 20: "I like that I can add my own club into the directory.
-Plus people don't need to have an account to see the clubs."
+"I like that I can add my own club into the directory.
+Plus people don't need to have an account to see the clubs." - Abcde Kane, 20

-Alex Leong, 19: "Did you guys actually make this?
+"Did you guys actually make this?
 How long did it take you guys?
-I would definitely use this to find a club if I wasn't so busy with school."
+I would definitely use this to find a club if I wasn't so busy with school." - Alex Leong, 19

 ## Installation